eelcodijkstra/trello-test/notes.md

     * first version of board configurations in time - based on card moves
     * includes initial configuration, from `copyBoard` (configuration from template board).

+### 10-jan-2015

+* trello-test3:
+    * first version of stacked histogram, with time basis (D3js)

+Next step(s):

+* construct histogram-data from board-data
+    * bin per time-period, from status before, and actions inside the bin
+    * flexible time-periods

+### 3-mar-2015

+* trello-test1: caching no OK: old data not replaced by recent changes.

 #### CSS Lint issues

 CSS Lint complains about the use of IDs as selectors.
 I do not know of a global setting